 How long a particular food takes to digest depends primarily on its macronutrient makeup.
 Of the three macronutrients, carbohydrates digest the quickest, while fats are the slowest to digest.
-Pasta is primarily made up of carbohydrate with some protein and a trace amount of fat.
+Pasta is primarily made up of carbohydrates with some protein and a trace amount of fat.
 Another component of judging the digestion speed of your pasta meal is what the pasta is made of.

-Digestion of Carbs, Protein and Fat
+Digestion of Carbs, Proteins and Fats

 Actual Transit Time